Hiten07/Gadget_System_Hackathon/README.md

 cd Gadget_System_Hackathon
 ```

-3. Install project dependencies: Most Node.js projects have dependencies listed in a package.json file.
+3. Install Frontend dependencies: Most Node.js projects have dependencies listed in a package.json file.
 Use the following command to install these dependencies:

 ```
 npm install